marianobianchi/marianobianchi.github.io/docs/_posts/2023-11-11-the-meta-post.markdown

 Jekyll creates a bunch of files with different information and content.
 I haven't had time yet to read about them and understand how to customize the theme and the site in general but that will be part of another post.
 I just want to concentrate in the main things and put the site online.

 I just modified the about.markdown file and the \_config.yml file to add some information about the site and myself, removing the default values and text that Jekyll creates.

+## Configure github pages

+Not a ton to say here.
+I followed the steps in github pages documentation: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll